 - Network restrictions

-The benefits of a Medicare Supplement plan can be:
+The benefits of a Medicare Supplement insurance plan can be:

 - Freedom to see any provider that accepts Original Medicare, Part A and Part B